-Attorney James H. Monroe in Orlando, Central Florida has practiced bankruptcy law for more than 25 years.
+Attorney James H. Monroe in Central Florida has practiced bankruptcy law for more than 30 years.
 He is certified in bankruptcy law by the American Board for Certification.
-He has the experience necessary to help you discharge income tax and other tax debt.
+He has the experience necessary to answer your questions and help you discharge income tax and other tax debt.
 To schedule an appointment for a free consultation, call 407-872-7447 or contact our firm online.

 General Rules for Discharging Tax Debt